 Marketing analytics is designed to inform on the past, illuminate the present, and guide the future.

 Marketing data analysis is critical in a fast-paced market, but the data becomes irrelevant fast, and as a result - has little or no use.
-Technological innovations have led to a shift in the traditional customer journey — the relationship between brand and buyer is now owned by marketers rather than the sales team.
+Technological innovations, particularly in the field of generative AI for marketing, have led to a shift in the traditional customer journey.
+The relationship between brand and buyer is now owned by marketers rather than the sales team.
 Consequently, senior executives must access comprehensive market intelligence solutions that continuously track, collect, and provide real-time insights based on precise and reliable data.

-Instead of traveling back in time and looking through old records, marketers can leverage real-time analytics to understand what is occurring right now and develop a strategy for moving forward.
+Instead of traveling back in time and looking through old records, marketers can leverage real-time analytics and generative AI for marketing to understand what is occurring right now and develop a strategy for moving forward.

 Legacy marketing analytics tools can't keep up with the ever-increasing demands for data within every business today.
 Marketing teams spend more time analyzing data than generating insights, since they lack the resources and tools to execute their vision.

-According to Gartner survey The State of Marketing Budgets 2021, when asked what they’d prioritized to reduce costs, one of CMOs’ top responses was: to gather data-driven insights from digital channels (39%).
+According to Gartner survey The State of Marketing Budgets, when asked what they’d prioritized to reduce costs, one of CMOs’ top responses was: to gather data-driven insights from digital channels (39%).

 Aligning marketing analytics insights with company strategy can add tangible benefits and helps solve tough issues — from defining which questions to ask to instantly accessing the relevant data and generating queries.

 Growing demand for data-driven marketing analytics is fueling a lot of software initiatives in the data space.
 There is a tremendous amount of marketing data there.
-The challenge now is to determine how to leverage it effectively.
+The challenge now is to determine how to leverage this marketing analytics trend effectively.

 The limitations of traditional business intelligence platforms have prompted marketing executives to seek contemporary, forward-thinking, and adaptable alternatives.

-The development of intelligent BI-driven marketing solutions welcomes us with the promise of hyper-intelligent marketing analytics tools with intuitive cognitive capabilities that will transform the marketing landscape in unexpected ways.
+The development of BI solutions using generative AI for marketing welcomes us with the promise of hyper-intelligent marketing analytics tools with intuitive cognitive capabilities that will transform the marketing landscape in unexpected ways.

 In 2020 the marketing technology landscape grew by 13,6%, up to 8,000 MarTech Solutions.